 Invited or Local Lecturers :

 *The list is still subject to changes.
-The speakers will be confirmed by the end of the year.
+The speakers will be confirmed as soon as possible

 PhD students in sports sciences and sport history